microsoft/TeamCloud/docs/CLI.md

 ## Local Development

-The To use the Azure CLI TeamCloud extension with a locally running TeamCloud instance, first set the default base url to your localhost TeamCloud API endpoint:
+To use the Azure CLI TeamCloud extension with a locally running TeamCloud instance, first set the default base url to your localhost TeamCloud API endpoint:

 ```sh
 az configure -d tc-base-url=https://localhost:5001